Bruce Duffy: Career

 Duffy began writing fiction and poetry on a typewriter he brought to work at HSC.
 He was later employed as a consultant for Labat-Anderson, before becoming a speechwriter for Fannie Mae and Deloitte.
 He also wrote for Harper's Magazine and Life.

 Duffy published his first book, The World as I Found It, in 1987.
-It is a fictionalized account of the lifeof the 20th-century philosopher Ludwig Wittgenstein, and also includes Bertrand Russell and G. E. Moore as secondary characters.
+It is a fictionalized account of the life of the 20th-century philosopher Ludwig Wittgenstein, and also includes Bertrand Russell and G. E. Moore as secondary characters.
 In The Philadelphia Inquirer, Thomas Morawetz (a Wittgenstein expert) called the book "a rich, eloquent, poised masterwork that succeeds beyond one's most generous expectations", while Richard Eder wrote in the Los Angeles Times, "it is hard to know which is more outsized—the talent of Bruce Duffy or his nerve".
 Ten years after it was released, Joyce Carol Oates named The World As I Found It one of "five great nonfiction novels", calling the book "a bold and original work of fiction" and "one of the most ambitious first novels ever published".
 A. O. Scott of The New York Times considered it "one of the more astonishing literary debuts in recent memory".
 Duffy was conferred the Whiting Award for emerging writers in fiction in 1988, as well as a Guggenheim Fellow that same year.

 One decade elapsed before Duffy released his second book, Last Comes the Egg (1997).
-The plot, partly inspired by Duffy's upbringing in suburban Maryland, centers on a 12-year-old boy who leaves home with two friends in the aftermath of his mother’s death.
+The plot, partly inspired by Duffy's upbringing in suburban Maryland, centers on a 12-year-old boy who leaves home with two friends in the aftermath of his mother's death.
 It received generally positive reviews, with Salon.com complimenting the novel for its originality and tragic humor.

 The World As I Found It was republished as a classic by the New York Review of Books in 2010.
 Duffy's third and final book, Disaster Was My God: A Novel of the Outlaw Life of Arthur Rimbaud, was released by Doubleday in 2011.
 He had spent the intervening years reflecting on Rimbaud's works and life in order to "create that oxymoron, a likable Arthur Rimbaud".
 Duffy was working on another novel at the time of his death in 2022.